It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 Acute lymphocytic leukemia is the most common form of childhood leukemia, and acute myelogenous leukemia is the second most common.

-Decades of research have led to vastly improved outcomes for children diagnosed with acute lymphocytic leukemia.
+Decades of research have vastly improved outcomes for children diagnosed with acute lymphocytic leukemia.

-The two most common adult leukemias are acute myelogenous leukemia and chronic lymphocytic leukemia.
+The most common adult leukemias are acute myelogenous leukemia and chronic lymphocytic leukemia.

 Immature leukemia cells continue to divide in the bone marrow, leading to rapid death if left untreated.